 and the Birthday contribution, your total annual subscriptions for 2019/20 will be £141 (subject to change for subsequent years).

-The Club meets each Thursday as shown opposite.
+The Club meets each Thursday 12.30 for 13.00 in the Royal Castle.
 There is a charge for lunch, and for evening meals at the Stoke Lodge Hotel; prices are notified well in advance.

 There are only two main committees.
 Members are allocated to either the Service Projects committee or the Administration committee for the year.
 Membership on these committees is reviewed annually.
 The Service Projects committee deals with all Community, Youth and Vocational service activities of the Club at home and internationally.
 It also overall responsibility for raising funds and makes recommendations regarding disbursement and is normally chaired by the Vice President.
 The Admin committee deals with all matters relating to the running of the Club and is usually chaired by the President Elect.
 Committee meetings are held at Stoke Lodge Hotel, Stoke Fleming, at 6.45pm on (usually) the second Thursday in each month prior to the meeting of the Club Council the same evening at 8.00pm.
 All confirmed dates are shown on the Dartmouth Rotary website so worth checking frequently.
 Agendas for both Committees are circulated to all members before the meetings.